diongatez/gass/Readme.txt

 PhoenixMiner requires Windows x64 (Windows 7, Windows 10, etc.), or Linux x64 (tested on Ubuntu LTS and Debian stable).

-PhenixMiner also supports dual mining (simulataneous mining of ethash and other cryptocoin algorithm).
+PhenixMiner also supports dual mining (simulataneous mining of ethash/ubqhash and other cryptocoin algorithm).
-Currently we support only Blake2s as secondary algorithm for dual mining and this feature is only supported on AMD GPUs.
+Currently we support only Blake2s as secondary algorithm for dual mining.
 Note that when using dual mining, there is no devfee on the secondary coin but the devfee on the main coin is increased to 0.9%.
 In other words, if you are using the dual mining feature PhoenixMiner will mine for us for 35 seconds every 65 minutes.

 While the miner is running, you can use some interactive commands.
 Press the key 'h' while the miner's console window has the keyboard focus to see the list of the available commands.
 The